kstefanelli/WebConcierge/README.md

 ## Introduction

 WebConcierge is a mock search engine.
-Built with a mobile-first mindset supporting mobile, tablet, desktop, and 4k screens.
+Built with a mobile-first mindset supporting mobile, tablet, and desktop screens.
 Developed with React.js, Next.js, and Tailwind CSS.
 ## Getting Started

 Fork and clone this repo.
 Then, `yarn install`.